carlmontanari/scrapli/README.md

    happen for devices -- thus decoupling the challenge of addressing all of the possible options from scrapli itself
     and allowing users to handle things specific for their environment.

+Lastly, while the `on_open` method should be synchronous or asyncio depending on the driver -- meaning that if using an async driver, it will await the `on_open` callable, so it must be asynchronous!

 ## On Close

 As you may have guessed, `on_close` is very similar to `on_open` with the obvious difference that it happens just prior to disconnecting from the device.
 Just like `on_open`, `on_close` functions should accept a single argument that is a reference to the object itself.
 As with most things scrapli, there are sane defaults for the `on_close ` functions, but you are welcome to override them with your own function if you so chose!

 ## Timeouts